YuriyZaletskyy/CSVCleanerKaggle/README.md

 I've decided to participate in following Kaggle competition: https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge

-It has some data set.
+It cleans learning data set and validating data set.
 I've created C# application that allows to create cleaner data representation of initial file.
 It does the following:
 1. Merges all lines related to single id into one line of text